 Q: How much will that cost?

 A: It´s a nice touch to have a get-together before the wedding, especially if both sides of the family don´t know each other very well.
+When will you ever have everyone together on holiday again?
 And as for after the wedding, it´s a great idea for everyone to get together to talk about the day before and chill out.
 My only advice would be to keep it simple, informal and the cost low as it can easily spiral out of control and be more stressful than the wedding day.
 You want the day before to be an informal icebreaker over a few drinks and the day after to be a chill out after the big day.

 A: To reserve an area of a venue doesn´t cost anything.
 Guests usually pay for their own drinks.
 If you want to put on food you can offer tapas, a buffet or a bbq.
 My husband Mat organises the day before/ after parties as well as several other things which are not part of the main wedding day but are important parts of the overall services package which we offer.
 See the extra services page for more details on Mat´s services.
 Extra Services